Deljimae/Energy-Analytics-RAG/README.md

 Additional columns such as **other_fuel1**, **generation_gwh_2021**, and **source** provide deeper context but were excluded in the lightweight subset to optimize retrieval performance.

-## 🚀 Project Overview

-**Energy-Analytics-RAG** is a lightweight Retrieval-Augmented Generation (RAG) application that enables users to explore and query power plant data from the **Global Power Plant Database (GPPD)** using natural language.
-Instead of manually filtering large CSV files, users can ask direct questions such as:

-- *“What is the largest solar plant in the United Kingdom?”*
-- *“When was the first hydro power plant in the U.S. commissioned?”*
-- *“List major gas plants commissioned after 2010.”*

-The system retrieves relevant entries from the knowledge base, constructs context-rich prompts, and uses an LLM to generate precise and verifiable answers.

 ### 🔍 Main Use Cases
 - Energy research: Quickly obtain statistics and insights without complex queries.
 - Policy analysis: Retrieve information to support energy planning and sustainability goals.